LokuSE/lokuse.github.io/_posts/2019-10-19-best-website-builders.markdown

 `Wix Pros:`

-* Truly flexible website builder
+* Really flexible website builder
-* User & mobile & SEO friendly templates (500+)
+* User,  mobile,  SEO friendly templates (500+)
 * an App Market with 300+ apps

 `Wix Cons:`

 * You cannot switch a theme on a live site

 One of the most flexible and customizable website builders.
 You can make a site from scratch or use ready-made templates.
-You can connect marketing tools, such as email newsletters, push notifications, etc. It is also not a problem to connect payment on the site.
+You can connect marketing tools, such as email newsletters, push notifications, etc. It is also not a problem to connect payment on site.

 If you have a ready-made business or just an idea for a startup, you can test it very quickly and cheaply. `For this, there are many special templates tailored for a specific business area:`